Magnetohydrodynamic Simulation Code CANS+: Assessments and Applications: Application to Global Simulations of a Black Hole Accretion Disk

 \subsection{Initial torus model}

-We examined the evolution of an accretion disk initially given as a torus threaded by the toroidal magnetic field embedded in nonrotating, hot and dilute plasma (corona) \citep{Okada1989,Machida2003}.
+We examined the evolution of an accretion disk in cylindrical coordinates ($R$, $\phi$, $z$) initially given as a torus threaded by the toroidal magnetic field embedded in non-rotating, hot and dilute plasma (corona) \citep{Okada1989,Machida2003}.
 General relativistic effects around the black hole are modeled by the pseudo-Newtonian gravitational potential \citep{Paczynsky1980},

-where $R$ is radial distance from the black hole in spherical coordinates, $G$ is the gravitational constant, $M$ is the black hole mass, and $R_S$ is the Schwarzschild radius.
-Then the gravitational acceleration was obtained by $\boldsymbol{g}=-\boldsymbol{\nabla} \phi$.
+where $r$ is radial distance from the black hole in spherical coordinates, $G$ is the gravitational constant, $M$ is the black hole mass, and $r_S$ is the Schwarzschild radius.
+Then the gravitational acceleration was obtained by $\boldsymbol{g}=-\boldsymbol{\nabla} \Phi$.